ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 }
 ```

 A similar nesting can be done in the else block also.
 We can also nest another if-else construct within the nested if-else.
-There is no limit on how deeply the if’s and else’s can be nested.
+There is no limit on how deeply the if's and else's can be nested.

-Let’s look at a program which asks the user for an input of marks of some subject and prints his division according to some predefined conditions.
-We’ll use nested if-else approach.
+Let's look at a program which asks the user for an input of marks of some subject and prints his division according to some predefined conditions.
+We'll use nested if-else approach.

 ```c
 #include <stdio.h>